fewagency/best-practices/Configure PhpStorm for Laravel project.md

 In PhpStorm preferences:
 * Tools > Vagrant - Set instance folder, e.g. /Users/?/.composer/vendor/laravel/homestead

+Exit preferences

-Exit preferences and load the new Homestead configuration via Tools > Vagrant > Provision
+Load the new Homestead configuration via Tools > Vagrant > Provision

 In PhpStorm preferences:
 * Languages & Frameworks > PHP - Set the *Interpreter* to your Homestead interpreter.
 If not in list, create new *Remote* interpreter of type *Vagrant* with the instance folder path from step above.
 Leave include paths empty (everything under vendor will be auto-added by PhpStorm after the next composer update).